One of the fastest ways to build up your credit is to use a credit card.

 This is where secured credit cards can come in handy.

 Secured credit cards are tied to a deposit account, so an issuer feels more comfortable about letting you use a credit card (you put away money to be used by the secured credit card issuer in case you don’t pay your bill).
+The deposit account is usually something like a savings account or a certificate of deposit (CD).
 Your payment history on a secured credit card is reported to the major credit bureaus, so if you are responsible, you will see an improvement in your credit.
 As your credit improves, you can shift to an unsecured card with a lower interest rate, more benefits, and get your “security” back.

 If you need to build your credit, make sure you consider among the best secured credit cards to make sure you have a tool that will best help you move to an unsecured card.